JuliaAttic/DiffBase.jl/docs/src/diffresult.md

 - [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl)

 Many differentiation techniques can calculate primal values and multiple orders of derivatives simultaneously.
-In other words, there are techniques that allow one to compute `f(x)`, `∇f(x)` and `H(f(x))` in one fell swoop!
+In other words, there are techniques for computing `f(x)`, `∇f(x)` and `H(f(x))` in one fell swoop!

 For this purpose, DiffBase provides the `DiffResult` type, which can be passed to in-place differentiation methods instead of an output buffer.
-All results computed by the method are loaded into the given `DiffResult`, which the user can then query using DiffBase's API.
+The method then loads all computed results into the given `DiffResult`, which the user can query afterwards using DiffBase's API.

 Here's an example of the `DiffResult` in action using ForwardDiff: